Brussels 1905 - 1992

 Globetrotter and abstract painter

 Elie Borgrave was born in Brussels in 1905 from a belgian father Count Camille de Borchgrave d'Altena and an american mother Ruth Snyder, descendant of a wealthy industrial family from Philadelphia.
 During World War I he lived in the UK and spent his adolescence in the USA.
-In 1937 he discovered Paris, its museums, artists ( Picasso, Klee, Gris, Braque ) and galleries and decided to become a painter.
+When he discovered in 1937 Paris, its museums, artists ( Picasso, Klee, Gris, Braque ) and galleries, Borgrave decided to become a painter.
 Upon the outbreak of World War II he emigrated to Brasil, where he earned his living a.o. as a golf teacher of President Vargas.
 In 1941 he returned to Europe ( U.K. ) where he met polish abstract painter Jankl Adler ( 1895 - 1949 ), a former professor at the Bauhaus exiled in London.
 In 1943 he studied thorougly art history and made his first drawings and paintings, signing ELDEREN, a pseudonym ( a town in the belgian province of Limburg ) he used through 1949.
 In 1945 he returned to Belgium and visited Paris, where he met Paul Klee and dutch painters Geer and Bram Van Velde.
 In 1946 he participated at the "Salon des Réalités Nouvelles" in Paris together with Vasarely, the Van Velde brothers, Piaubert, Poliakoff e.a.

 In 1948, Borgrave decided to emigrate to the USA, settled in Stonington, Connecticut, where he created an art academy.
 In 1949 he started to sign his paintings with the monogram E ( Epsilon ).